-So you may notice when you walk around grocery stores and see juices on the shelves saying “100% fruit” or “100% natural”.
-Most of us will see these labels and think “healthy” which can be true, BUT are these drinks as healthy as freshly squeezed juices?
+So you may notice when you walk around grocery stores and see juices on the shelves saying “100% fruit juice” or “100% natural”.
+Most of us will see these labels and think “healthy” but.. how healthy are they?
 Will they give you the same nutrients, vitamins and minerals that you would get from real fruit?
-Don’t get the bottle just yet, and here’s why..
+Don’t purchase the juice at the store just yet, and here’s why..

 What Are The Benefits Of Juice?